Elder Abuse and Dependent Adult Abuse

-This course covers recognizing and reporting elder abuse and dependent adult abuse and is applicable to nursing, occupational therapy, physical therapy, and EMS/paramedic providers.
+This course covers recognizing and reporting elder abuse and dependent adult abuse and is applicable to nursing, occupational therapy, physical therapy, EMS/paramedic providers, and other health professionals.
 Define elder abuse and learn about elder/dependent adult abuse prevention in general and in nursing homes.
-State laws provide specific definitions relating to such abuse, and all healthcare professionals should familiarize themselves with the laws in their state.
+State laws provide specific definitions relating to such abuse; all healthcare professionals should familiarize themselves with the laws in their state.

 Course Price: $18.00

 Contact Hours: 2

 "As a nurse who investigates reports of abuse, neglect, and/or exploitation for the state, this was a very useful CNE for me." - Anne, RN in Texas